 Launched in 2007, The MENTOR Network Charitable Foundation works to build on The Network’s innovative approach to human services by seeking new solutions and creative ideas for enhancing the lives of people with disabilities and youth and families facing emotional, behavioral and other challenges, and by expanding opportunity for those we serve.

 The Foundation is The MENTOR Network’s commitment to nurturing the excellence and innovation that ensures such environments—for those we serve, for our employees and for society as a whole.
-Since its founding in 2007, The Foundation has made nearly 200 grants to organizations across the United States.
+Since its founding in 2007, The Foundation has made over 300 grants to organizations across the United States.